wanghailei/sror/ruby_constant.md

 # Constant

-Constants in Ruby are much more than just fixed values.
-Ruby's use of constants is a fundamental aspect of its design and operation.
-They are an integral part of the language's architecture, contributing to its organisation, flexibility, and dynamic capabilities.
+Constants in Ruby are much more than just fixed values. ==Ruby's use of constants is a fundamental aspect of its design and operation.
+They are an integral part of the language's architecture==, contributing to its organisation, flexibility, and dynamic capabilities.
 This approach supports Ruby's philosophy of making programmers happy by providing an elegant, readable, and efficient way to write code.

 **Organising Code**: ==In Ruby, classes and modules are constants.== This means when you define a class like `class MyClass; end`, `MyClass` is actually a constant that holds a reference to the class object.
 This is a key aspect of Ruby's object model.